pattonsgirl/CEG2350/Labs/Lab04/README.md

 Make the `tt` script better.
 Ideas:
 - Make all task tracker actions utilize function calls
+- Add action, `super-show` that shows all tasks in all `.tasks` files in any user's `HOME` directory
 - Track task numbers so that the users can give a task number instead of the task description

 If you have additional ideas, run them by the TA's first to see if they are worthy of this extra credit.